libp2p/docs/content/concepts/transport.md

 For a standard WebSocket connection, the roundtrips required are as follows:

-- 1-RTT for TCP handshake
+- 1 RTT for TCP handshake
-- 1-RTT for TLS 1.3 handshake
+- 1 RTT for TLS 1.3 handshake
-- 1-RTT for WebSocket upgrade
+- 1 RTT for WebSocket upgrade
-- 1-RTT for multistream security negotiation (Noise or TLS 1.3)
+- 1 RTT for multistream security negotiation (Noise or TLS 1.3)
-- 1-RTT for security handshake (Noise or TLS 1.3)
+- 1 RTT for security handshake (Noise or TLS 1.3)
-- 1-RTT for multistream muxer negotiation (mplex or yamux)
+- 1 RTT for multistream muxer negotiation (mplex or yamux)

-In total, 6-RTTs.
+In total, 6 RTTs.

 WebTransport running over QUIC only requires 4 RTTs, as:

-- 1-RTT for QUIC handshake
+- 1 RTT for QUIC handshake
-- 1-RTT for WebTransport handshake
+- 1 RTT for WebTransport handshake
-- 2-RTT for libp2p handshake; one for multistream and one for authentication (with a Noise handshake)
+- 2 RTT for libp2p handshake; one for multistream and one for authentication (with a Noise handshake)
 > With protocol select, the WebTransport handshake and the libp2p handshake
 > can run in parallel, bringing down the total round trips to 2.